pingcap/docs/tidb-cloud/connect-to-tidb-cluster-serverless.md

 - [Serverless Driver (beta)](/tidb-cloud/serverless-driver.md)

-  TiDB Cloud provides a serverless driver for Javascript, which allows you to connect to your TiDB Serverless cluster in edge environments with the same experience as direct connections.
+  TiDB Cloud provides a serverless driver for JavaScript, which allows you to connect to your TiDB Serverless cluster in edge environments with the same experience as direct connections.

 In the preceding connection methods, you can choose your desired one based on your needs: